brpo01/terraform-module/terraform-module.md

 Here is our plan to Re-initialize Terraform to use S3 backend:

-- Add S3 and DynamoDB resource blocks before deleting the local state file
+- Add S3 and DynamoDB resource blocks before deleting the local state file.
 - Update terraform block to introduce backend and locking
 - Re-initialize terraform
 - Delete the local tfstate file and check the one in S3 bucket